robonoff/Unsupervised-Learning/project/README.md

 ## Conclusions

-Compared to Isomap, Manifold Sculpting performs well at the increasing number of neighbors, keeping the error steadily stable.
+After running the tests on an S-Curve manifold and a Swiss Roll manifold, Manifold Sculpting performs well at the increasing number of neighbors, keeping the error steadily stable.
+Isomap results to be the algorithm that perfoms worse overall.
 HHLE performs greatly as well, but it's computationally costly.